wmcfarlan/startup_success/README.md

 Primary modeling was conducted with Logistic Regression and Random Forest Classifier.
 These models were selected to be used in tandem.
 Logistic Regression is an easily interpretable model giving insightful coefficients, while the Random Forest model provides strong predictive power.
 It is important to note, all models were crossfold validated and tuned for recall as the primary measure.

 Recall was selected as it emphasizes in lowering the false negative rate.
 This is important because a false positive results in missed opportunity (predicting a business will fail but it succeeds), but a false negative results in financial loss for an investment firm.
+If an investment firm is more concerned about opportunity loss, model tuning can be adjusted to emphasize false positives.